 -Florent Lescombes, President

 The harvest begins in early August and lasts through the end of September.
 The grapes are harvested by a high-tech grape harvester, and, on rare occasion, are hand-picked from the vine.
 The grapes arrive by the truckload and are dumped into a grape hopper, which conveys the fruit into the de-stemmer.
 Inside the de-stemmer, the clusters of grapes are separated from the stems by being struck by paddles.
 The loose grapes fall into the crusher which lightly breaks the skin of the grape for easier pressing.
-From here, white grapes are sent into the winery to be pressed, whereas red grapes are sent for fermentation in stainless steel tanks.
+From here, white grapes are sent inside the winery to be pressed, whereas red grapes are sent for fermentation in stainless steel tanks.
 The partially crushed white grapes are pumped in from the de-stemmer to twin 20 ton Bucher presses.
 Red grapes will not be pressed until 3 to 15 days after primary fermentation is complete.
 Our pneumatic press uses a bladder that fills with air to press the grapes against the bottom of the chamber.
 The pressure exerted is a gentle 30 psi.
 At this pressure, the skin of the grapes will not be pressed too hard, which would cause the resulting wine to have an off-taste and overly tannic properties.
 The juice runs through grids inside the chamber and into a pipe to be pumped directly to a storage tank.
 It takes approximately 2 to 3 hours to extract the juice from 20 tons of grapes.
 Juice from 20 tons of grapes is approximately 3,600 gallons.
 The grape skins and seeds are emptied from the press and conveyed outside, where it will be recycled as mulch or animal feed.